lbeltramino/config-manager/README.md

 # Config Manager

+Click here to view the script in action: https://asciinema.org/a/c5SXBdevJvcAaJOuWseQ5I8rr

 ## Prerequisites

 You need Python 3 and pip installed on your machine.
 The script also requires the `paramiko` and `pyyaml` Python packages.